tomxiong/docker-baseimage/README.md

 The docker-baseimage is base on ubuntu image , you can define what version of ubuntu you want to used by using tags

-      # for Ubuntu Utopic Unicorn
-      FROM quantumobject/docker-baseimage:14.10

-or

       # for Ubuntu Vivid Veret
       FROM  quantumobject/docker-baseimage:15.04